 Allied Health Professions Building, Suite 2020

-October 15: Admission Decisions Submitted to Student Success and the Office of Admissions
+- October 1: Admission decisions submitted to the Student Success Center (internal transfer students) or the Office of Admissions (external transfer students